 I would call this table Rustic Elegance.
 The addition of a mustardy gold pairs well with the purple.
 The wooden table and stone walls captured my heart.

 Perhaps you like purple’s pretty cousin, pink?
 I love the addition of the gold ribbon to really tie in the collection of vintage Shiny Brites.

 When thinking of natural elements to decorate a holiday table, Gerbera daisies and tulips are not foremost in my mind, but I do love the groupings in the mercury glass.

 Elvis may have had it all right.
 Let’s bring on the blue Christmas.
 This image reminded me that I wanted to learn how to make the jingle bell snowflake.
 Know of any tutorials?
-This would make a festively fun noisemaker for New Years Eve.
+This would make a festively fun noisemaker for New Year’s Eve.

 I would like to hit the “like” button on this centerpiece.
 Begin with a milk glass container and fill it with oasis and top with moss.
 Push in a wooden dowel covered in ribbon.
-Place a styrofoam ball covered in various sized ornaments on top of the dowel and finish with a simple ribbon bow.
+Place a styrofoam ball covered in variously sized ornaments on top of the dowel and finish with a simple ribbon bow.

-At first glance this image may not catch your eye.
-But on further inspection I love how the various chair are now unified through paint.
+At first glance, this image may not catch your eye.
+But on further inspection, I love how the various chair are now unified through paint.
 The simple branch hung as a chandelier is quite fetching.
 I would possibly add some small jars filled with votives.